pjevic/fast-react-pizza/README.md

 ## 📚 Resources & Tools

 - **Phone Number Validator**: Used the phone number validator regex from [UI Bakery Regex Library](https://uibakery.io/regex-library/phone-number) to handle phone number validation in the project.

+- **CSS Loaders**: Explore 100+ CSS loaders for your next project, created by Afif, available at [dev.to - 100 CSS Loaders](https://dev.to/afif/i-made-100-css-loaders-for-your-next-project-4eje).